oscafrica/documentation/src/GOVERNANCE.md

 ![alt tag](http://i.imgur.com/f1mgSxN.png)

-A LibreHealth project starts with an idea which through the process of project formation will grow into a project proposal.
-The project proposal will need to satisfy some basic conditions, will be put out for community review and is then put to a vote to all maintainers and project leads of mature LibreHealth projects following the usual decision making process.
+A Open Source Community Africa project starts with an idea which through the process of project formation will grow into a project proposal.
+The project proposal will need to satisfy some basic conditions, will be put out for community review and is then put to a vote to all maintainers and project leads of mature Open Source Community Africa projects following the usual decision making process.

-For agreed project proposals, LibreHealth will provide basic infrastructure and the project can get started.
-Projects in incubation are working towards a set of goals, will get additional support and marketing opportunities from the LibreHealth.
+For agreed project proposals, Open Source Community Africa will provide basic infrastructure and the project can get started.
+Projects in incubation are working towards a set of goals, will get additional support and marketing opportunities from the Open Source Community Africa.
 However, there will also be regular checkpoints to see whether the project is progressing.
 Should it turn out that a project is not viable any more, it will be archived after an archival review and vote.
 For a project to graduate, some basic conditions must be satisfied.
 If a project in incubation